y-stack/y-stack.github.io/_posts/2019-12-04-developing-on-kubernetes-locally-with-k3s.md

 In the face of a few such incompatibilities we didn't really troubleshoot, we just looked around again.

 ### k3s

+Our first impression of k3s was that [install.sh](https://github.com/rancher/k3s/blob/master/install.sh) wasn't scary and that all workloads we have in production today just worked as-is.
+Minikube never disappointed in that regard, but my experience with Minikube is that you've always needed to tweak things (for example [Knative's](https://knative.dev/docs/install/knative-with-minikube/#creating-a-kubernetes-cluster) setup is like a "flavor" of Minkube).

 ```bash
 # more about multipass later